-PSPOs work by imposing conditions on the use of the area so that the law-abiding majority can use and enjoy public spaces, safe from anti-social behaviour.
+PSPOs work by imposing conditions on the use of the area, so that the law-abiding majority can use and enjoy public spaces, safe from anti-social behaviour.

-Where can it apply?
+Where can a PSPO apply?

 A council can make a PSPO on any public space within its own area.
 The definition of public space is wide and may include any place to which the public has access as of right or by permission.

 Failure to comply with a PSPO is an offence that could result in a fixed penalty notice (FPN) of up to £100 in a magistrates court.
 Police and council officers, and officers authorised by the council, can enforce the conditions of PSPOs and can issue fixed penalty notices of £100 for non-compliance.

 Refusal to pay the FPN can lead to prosecution and a criminal record with a maximum fine of £1,000.

 What PSPOs are in place?